Trump’s team outlines suite of executive orders to top lawmakers ahead of his first day as president

 By Phil Mattingly, CNN

-Trump and his advisers have pledged to issue more than 100 executive orders or related unilateral actions on his first day in office.
+Trump on Sunday pledged to issue “close to 100” executive orders on his first day in office.
 Many of these orders will be designed to reverse or eliminate ones implemented by the Biden administration.

 Stephen Miller, Trump’s incoming deputy chief of staff for policy, previewed some of those actions Sunday afternoon on a call with senior congressional Republicans.

 Two sources briefed on the call described it as a rundown of what lawmakers should expect, rather than an in-depth policy briefing.
-Trump’s policy operation is expected to deliver more details to Capitol Hill allies later Sunday, the sources said.
-They cautioned the scale and pace of the hours leading up to the inauguration have made communication and information fluid over the past several days.
+Trump’s policy operation was expected to deliver more details to Capitol Hill allies later Sunday, the sources said.
+They cautioned the scale and pace leading up to the inauguration have made communication and information fluid.

 Miller, in the briefing with lawmakers, confirmed elements of a long-planned, sweeping suite of immigration actions, including Trump invoking a national emergency at the border as a way to unlock funding from the Defense Department for the administration’s use.